Parker Logo

 Parker Emblem

-The logo’s main colors are black, gray, and gold and are also used for product packaging.
+The logo’s main colors are black, gray, and gold, and are also used for product packaging.

 • The sign was initially black, which hinted at the ink used by Parker’s pens.
 Gamma demonstrated market dominance and superiority over competitors.

 • The light gray color is businesslike yet discreet and calm.
 He showed that the pen is an addition.
-The most important things are its owner and the text that will be put on paper.
+The most important things are the owner and the text that will be put on paper.
 The color also shifted the focus away from ink as the firm’s product line expanded.

 • Gold is a hint of value.
 The color demonstrates status, excellent quality, and the highest position in the market.